Gunshot-Sound-Studios/osgl-graphics/docs/Sprites/custom-texture-format.md

 The `pixels` key of the texture is of type `{ number | string }`.
 The `number` being of type `color`, and the string meaning a repeated pixel.

 The color is self-explanatory.
 It is the color of a specific pixel at a specific location.
 A string however contains multiple pixels of the same color, in the format: "rX-Y", `X` meaning how many times that pixel is repeated, and `Y` being the actual pixel itself.
 For example, 5 pixels in a row of color "0" would be stored as "r5-0".
-When storing large images, you can see this.

 # Colors
 Colors are stored as a single 32-bit unsigned integer (`u32`).
 This allows for compact representation and fast manipulation of colors in the form of a single number.